 The Asian Pacific Cinema Association (APCA) provides creative and professional opportunities for undergraduate and graduate level students interested in any aspect of the film industry.
 The organization fosters a community passionate about Asian American Pacific Islander film through collaborative projects, professional networking, and educational events.
 APCA focuses on highlighting Asian cinema and culture to foster deeper, complex representations of Asian American Pacific Islander culture.
 Find more information here linktr.ee/uscapca.
 Contact us.

 MEGA is a student run organization which strives to promote and facilitate the art of game creation within the University of Southern California.
 MEGA is a community of students from many disciplines who collaborate in order to cultivate a deeper understanding of interactive development at open weekly meetings, in which members share current projects, discuss relevant news and host guest speakers from all corners of the industry.
-Contact us.

 The SCA Graduate Council is a student organization that aids in connecting the USC School of Cinematic Arts community.
 The council consists of representatives from each of the departments (Animation, Cinema & Media Studies, Interactive Media, Production, Peter Stark, and Writing) and three SCA GPSS Senators.
 The council holds open monthly meetings to discuss and support student issues and initiatives.
 All are welcome to attend, but please notify us ahead of time in regards to your issues/ideas.
-For a schedule of meeting times and events, please visit our website or Contact us.

 Founded in 2005, the USC Women of Cinematic Arts provides networking and mentoring opportunities for University of Southern California students and alumni, and encourages and supports the presence of women in creative roles in the film, television and digital industries.
 Contact us.